strongbox/strongbox-docs/Home.md

-Welcome to the strongbox wiki!
+Welcome to the Strongbox wiki!